Should You Get an Attorney for a DUI?

 Your DUI Lawyer Is Trained in Negotiations

-Negotiations can become a key role if you are convicted of a DUI in Illinois.
+Negotiations can play a key role if you are convicted of a DUI in Illinois.
 You may take a plea bargain if you and your attorney decide that is the wisest course of action.
-You will want a strong negotiator who takes your case seriously on your side during the bargaining stage.
+You will want a strong negotiator who takes your case seriously during the bargaining stage.

 Your Lawyer May Get Your DUI Removed from Your Record